nptrainor/internpt-manager/README.md

 where command is one of:

-install - We've just done that! uninstall - removes all the files used by the internpt-manager stop - stops the rclone mount by stopping the systemd unit.
-Unmounts the Internxt Drive folder (eg. for Jess, it unmounts: /home/jess/Internxt) restart - stop and then start status - relates the status of the systemd rclone mount.
-One of: Status: Service is NOT active because it is NOT installed / Status: Service is active / Status: Service is stopped / Status: Service Status unavailable remote_status - relates the status of the systemd rclone mount as a single digit.
-Inactive: 0; Active: 1; Stopped: 2; Unavailable: 3 credentials - prints help on setting up the credentials file (as above) webdav_status - returns status of Internxt WebDav service on your device true (online) / false (offline) / -1 (unavailable) check - checks whether the rclone mount is running but the webdav service is offline/unavailable (it has happened!) - restarts Internxt WebDav service on your device help - prints a great big screen of help getTerminalWidth - internal use only
+install - We've just done that!

+uninstall - removes all the files used by the internpt-manager

+stop - stops the rclone mount by stopping the systemd unit.
+Unmounts the Internxt Drive folder (eg. for Jess, it unmounts: /home/jess/Internxt)

+restart - stop and then start

+status - relates the status of the systemd rclone mount.
+One of: Status: Service is NOT active because it is NOT installed / Status: Service is active / Status: Service is stopped / Status: Service Status unavailable

+remote_status - relates the status of the systemd rclone mount as a single digit.
+Inactive: 0; Active: 1; Stopped: 2; Unavailable: 3

+credentials - prints help on setting up the credentials file (as above)

+webdav_status - returns status of Internxt WebDav service on your device true (online) / false (offline) / -1 (unavailable)

+check - checks whether the rclone mount is running but the webdav service is offline/unavailable (it has happened!) - restarts Internxt WebDav service on your device

+help - prints a great big screen of help

+getTerminalWidth - internal use only

 Requirements:

-PHP v7+ -you more than likely can get away with a lower version, but why would you?
+1)PHP v7+ -you more than likely can get away with a lower version, but why would you?
-Posix for PHP - I install the "php-process" module and this sorted it out Rclone
+2) Posix for PHP - I install the "php-process" module and this sorted it out
+3) Rclone
-Internxt CLI
+4) Internxt CLI
+5) a linux distro using Systemd

 Gotchas:

 I have noticed that sometimes the Internxt WebDav service seems to time out.
 This leads to the Internxt Drive not working.

 I have setup a cron for root as follows which uses the 'check' command above to sort this out.

 */4 * * * * /usr/local/bin/internpt-manager check

 There may be others, we'll see.
+If you find any, get in touch, and I will see how I can remediate or mitigate them.

 Please feel free to post any issues you find.